eighttrigrams/cometoid/README.md

     $ mix phx.server
     Visit http://localhost:4000

-Also provides the hot-code-reload for the editor which is written in ClojureScript
+Also provides the hot-code-reload for the editor which is written in ClojureScript.
+In the js console, a message `shadow-cljs: #x ready!` shows that the websocket connection for shadow-cljs has been established.

+For a repl into the running editor environment, run

+    2$ cd assets && npx shadow-cljs cljs-repl app cljs.user=> (js/alert "Hi")
+    nil

+An alert should pop up in the browser.

 ### Tests